Is This Relationship Worth Fighting For — Or Is It Time to Let Go?

 Not sure if this relationship can work — or if it's time to let it go?
 You don't have to keep circling that question alone.

-Discernment counseling gives you a structured way to find out, in a handful of sessions, with someone who isn't rooting for either outcome.
+Discernment coaching gives you a structured way to find out, in a handful of sessions, with someone who isn't rooting for either outcome.